raychgot/week4-mcp-server/README.md

 # Dev Notes MCP Server (Week 4)

 ## What it does
-This MCP server allows Claude Code to save notes, list saved notes, and read specific notes stored locally.
+This MCP server allows Claude Code to save development notes, list saved notes, and read specific notes stored locally on the machine.
+The server provides simple note-management tools that demonstrate how MCP servers extend AI coding tools with custom capabilities through local file operations.

 ## Customizations
-- Automatically adds a timestamp to each saved note
+- Automatically adds the current date and time at the top of every saved note
-- Automatically prefixes saved note filenames with "week4-"
+- Automatically prefixes saved note filenames with "week4-" so they are clearly identified as Week 4 assignment notes

 ## Installation
 1. Run npm install